Optical jukebox: Robotic control

 All optical libraries comply with the standard SCSI command set.
 These commands are used for control and library geometry querying.
 When the management software is run, it will send inquiry requests to the optical library for the status of its contents.
 Number and type of drives, number and status of slots and other essential information is gathered.
 Following this, the management software may request data off of a particular piece of media or it may wish to perform some write operations on it.
 Any of these actions would require specific move commands sent from the management application to the optical library.
-An example of this would be to move a media from slot 50 to the drive number 3.
+An example of this would be to move media from slot 50 to the drive number 3.

 Filesystem authoring

-Optical library management software handles all of the writing and reading of the filesystem content on the optical media.
-Once a media has been placed in a drive from its home slot, many operations can be taken.
-For example: The creation of a UDF filesystem on a blank media, the writing of a single file, or the reading of some data off of the filesystem on the media.
+Optical library management software handles all of the writing and reading of the filesystem content on the optical medium.
+Once media has been placed in a drive from its home slot, many operations can be taken.
+For example: The creation of a UDF filesystem on blank media, the writing of a single file, or the reading of some data off of the filesystem on media.

 Filesystem types available for optical media range from ISO standard technologies like UDF to proprietary formats.